ChristopherKlay/StadiaEnhanced/translations.md

     jitter: 'Jitter Buffer',
     decodetime: 'Decoding Time',
     compression: 'Compression',
+    bitrate: 'Bitrate',
     streammon: 'Stream Monitor',
     stream: 'Stream',
+    network: 'Network',
+    session: 'Session',
     extdetail: 'Extended Details',
     maxresolution: 'Maximum Resolution',
     fps4K: 'Framerate @ 4K',
     datadiscl: 'This is the maximum framerate achieved when playing a game in 4K mode (must be a Pro subscriber).\
         On games with a resolution/framerate toggle, resolution was picked. \
         This data is provided by <a href="https://twitter.com/OriginaIPenguin" target="_blank">@OriginaIPenguin</a> \
         and the full database can be found <a href="https://airtable.com/shr32bmiOThVvSGar/tblAeJTnP2bzZyews" target="_blank">here</a>.',
     noteOne: 'Specs confirmed by devs/pubs',
     noteTwo: 'Pixel Count',
     noteThree: '60FPS in 1080p mode',